Physical oceanography: Density and the Pycnocline

+Understanding the complex interactions between temperature, salinity, and density is essential for predicting ocean circulation patterns, climate change effects, and the health of marine ecosystems.
+These factors also influence marine life, as many species are sensitive to the specific temperature and salinity ranges of their habitats.

 Circulation

-Energy for the ocean circulation (and for the atmospheric circulation) comes from solar radiation and gravitational energy from the sun and moon.
+Energy for the ocean circulation (and for the atmospheric circulation) comes from solar radiation and gravitational energy from the Sun and Moon.
 The amount of sunlight absorbed at the surface varies strongly with latitude, being greater at the equator than at the poles, and this engenders fluid motion in both the atmosphere and ocean that acts to redistribute heat from the equator towards the poles, thereby reducing the temperature gradients that would exist in the absence of fluid motion.
 Perhaps three quarters of this heat is carried in the atmosphere; the rest is carried in the ocean.

 The atmosphere is heated from below, which leads to convection, the largest expression of which is the Hadley circulation.
 By contrast the ocean is heated from above, which tends to suppress convection.
 Instead ocean deep water is formed in polar regions where cold salty waters sink in fairly restricted areas.
 This is the beginning of the thermohaline circulation.

 Oceanic currents are largely driven by the surface wind stress; hence the large-scale atmospheric circulation is important to understanding the ocean circulation.
 The Hadley circulation leads to Easterly winds in the tropics and Westerlies in mid-latitudes.
 This leads to slow equatorward flow throughout most of a subtropical ocean basin (the Sverdrup balance).
 The return flow occurs in an intense, narrow, poleward western boundary current.
 Like the atmosphere, the ocean is far wider than it is deep, and hence horizontal motion is in general much faster than vertical motion.
 In the southern hemisphere there is a continuous belt of ocean, and hence the mid-latitude westerlies force the strong Antarctic Circumpolar Current.
 In the northern hemisphere the land masses prevent this and the ocean circulation is broken into smaller gyres in the Atlantic and Pacific basins.